SNAP Trafficking Attorney: Retailer’s Guide

 - We offer free SNAP violation consultations.
 We don’t do pressure sales, and we know more about this industry than anyone else in the country.
 If you have a problem, we’ve seen it before and we have handled it before.
 Even if you choose not to retain us, you can use the consult to gather information and learn more about this process.
 Plus, it’s free.

-Simple question, not as simple of an answer.
+Simple question but not a simple answer.
 The long version can be found in the the SNAP regulations, but that definition is too broad.
-Specifically, the USDA is charging your firm with exchanging cash for benefits.
+Specifically, the USDA is charging your firm with exchanging cash for SNAP benefits.
 That can be done by purchasing EBT cards for cash, or giving cash back on non-EBT Cash transactions (whether or not the store profits from it).
 These activities are illegal, and (should the Department prove their existence), result in a permanent disqualification and possibly criminal prosecution.

 There are other forms of trafficking that appear in different charge letters.
 The most common of those is where a store owner asks a SNAP participant to purchase inventory with their EBT card and then re-sell it to the store, or to an employee at the store.
 This is a stretch of the trafficking concept, but still technically applies under the rules.
 This type of SNAP trafficking is only charged in cases where there are eye witness accounts.